-The 9½” Low Foot was specifically made for the regular 14″ Punch Bowl.
+The Low Foot was specifically made for the regular 14″ Punch Bowl.
 It is approximately 3¾” tall, and has four rows of cubes in its design.
-This is an important fact to remember, especially when comparing it to the larger Low Foot – which has five rows of cubes.
-The larger Low Foot was produced for the larger 18″ Punch Bowl.
+This is an important fact to remember, especially when comparing it to the larger low Foot – which has five rows of cubes.
+The larger low Foot was produced for the 18″ Punch Bowl.

-Please don’t confuse the Low Foot or the High Foot with the Fostoria American Centerpieces.
-While they do look strikingly similar in shape and size, there is one distinguishing factor between them.
-The true supports for the punch bowls (the Low Foot and/or the High Foot) will not have a rayed center in their glass base.
-In other words, the glass base that the punch bowl actually sits on will be void of any design.
-The same-sized Centerpiece; however, will have a rayed center in their glass base.
+While the Bases and Centerpieces are basically the same item, there is one distinguishing difference between them.
+The true supports for the punch bowls (whatever the size) will not have a rayed center in their glass base.
+In other words, the flat center of the base (where the punch bowl actually sits) will be void of any design.
+It is a circle of plain glass.
+The same-sized Centerpiece; however, will display a rayed center in their glass base.